AppiumTestDistribution/appium-flutter-integration-driver/README.md

 This driver is built using [Flutter Integration Test](https://docs.flutter.dev/cookbook/testing/integration/introduction).

-:star: **⁠Strong Typing & Fluent APIs:** Ensures robust and easy-to-use interfaces.
+:star: **⁠Strong Typing & Fluent APIs**: Ensures robust and easy-to-use interfaces.

 :star: **⁠Element Handling**: Automatically waits for elements to attach to the DOM before interacting.